The Mediterranean Diet is touted as the healthiest way to eat on the planet but there are misconceptions about what it really is.

-A traditional Mediterranean meal consists of 80% fruits and vegetables, and 20% meat.
+A traditional Mediterranean meal consists of 80% fruits and vegetables, and about 20% meat.
 Heavy meat dishes are saved for special occasions like Easter or weddings.
-A typical dinner might be a bowl of homemade minestrone soup with bread.
+A typical dinner (or even breakfast) might be a bowl of homemade minestrone soup with bread.
 Campbell’s soup or Chef Boyardee would be a travesty.

-Just FYI: Fettuccine Alfredo originated in Rome in 1914, when restaurant owner Alfredo di Lelio made it for his nauseated pregnant wife.
-It never took off in Italy and is rarely found in restaurants there but is popular in America.
+Just FYI: Fettuccine Alfredo originated in Rome in 1914 when restaurant owner Alfredo di Lelio made it for his nauseated pregnant wife.
+It never took off in Italy and is rarely found in restaurants there but it is popular in America.

-Although many Italians now use boxed pasta, because more women are working, “authentic” pasta is made with hard durum wheat, also known as “semolina” flour, and is made fresh.
-It’s higher in protein and gluten but doesn’t cause as many digestive issues as U.S. produced flour.
+Although many Italians now use boxed pasta, because more women are working, “authentic” fresh pasta is made from scratch with hard durum wheat, also known as “semolina” flour.
+It’s higher in protein and gluten but doesn’t cause as many digestive issues as U.S.-produced flour.

 Drinking wine is a tradition.
-It’s enjoyed during meals, rather than by itself and is sipped slowly instead of chugged.
+It’s enjoyed during meals, rather than by itself, and is sipped slowly instead of chugging.

 It’s a good rule of thumb to limit your alcohol intake to 1 glass of red wine (5 oz) for women and 2 glasses (10 oz) for men per day.
 How many times have you downed a bottle or two of vino during a meal?
 Not only will excess alcohol damage your liver but it adds approx. 100 calories to your daily intake per glass.
 Men in America don’t even think about putting away a 6 or 12 pack of beer during a football game.
 Sadly, the liver of heavy drinkers will deteriorate quickly with devastating results if they don’t get help.

-Mineral water and water, in general, is an important component of the Mediterranean diet.
+Mineral water and water, in general, are essential components of the Mediterranean diet.
 Natural mineral springs abound in Italy and other countries in the region.
 They contain nutrients that have been steeped in volcanic soil, Some help prevent bone loss and have other health benefits.
-It’s rare to see an Italian or Spaniard sipping from a bottle of Coke.
+It’s rare to see an Italian or Spaniard sipping Coke or Pepsi.

 Pastries and other sweets in Mediterranean countries contain more fruits, nuts, and cream than in the U.S. and less sugar.
 Bring on the Baklava!
-Cupcakes have been all the rage in the U.S. as we’ve seen in 2 Broke Girls but cookies are usually a better choice for dessert.
+Cupcakes have been all the rage in the U.S. but cookies are usually a better choice for dessert.
 Bake oatmeal cookies with dark chocolate chips if you must have something sweet.

 Not all the countries or regions in the Mediterranean are alike when it comes to healthy eating.
 Chefs in Northern Italy and France use more butter and heavier sauces.
-Greece, (particularly Crete) Spain, Morocco, and Southern Italy serves the healthiest food and has a larger centenarian population.
+Greece, (particularly Crete) Spain, Morocco, and Southern Italy serve the healthiest food and have the largest centenarian populations.

-If you follow a true Mediterranean diet and avoid smoking, (like too many Europeans do) you’ll stay healthier and enjoy a happier life.
+If you follow a true Mediterranean diet and avoid smoking, (a Mediterranean bad habit) you’ll stay healthier and enjoy a happier life.

 What is your favorite Mediterranean dish?
 Leave a comment below.